PuddletownDesign/zsh/README.md

 Existing branches are:

 -   `macOS` - _this is the default branch.
 For all macOS systems._
--   `linux` - _For Debian based Linux installs (Like Mint or Ubuntu) that have a desktop installed_
+-   `linux` - _For Debian based Linux installs that do not use a desktop (Like a server or Android)_
--   `linux-headless` - _For Debian based Linux installs that do not use a desktop (Like a server or Android)_
+-   `linuxDesktop` - _For Debian based Linux installs (Like Mint or Ubuntu) that have a desktop installed_

 ```bash
 git checkout origin/linux && git checkout linux